The Current State of Autonomous Vehicle Insurance

 The Growing Cyber Threat to Autonomous Vehicles

 Autonomous vehicles are essentially computers on wheels — collecting terabytes of data through cameras, lidar, radar, and GPS sensors.
 This connectivity creates significant cybersecurity vulnerabilities, and the risks are escalating fast.
-In 2025, ransomware more than doubled in volume and accounted for 44% of all 494 reported automotive cybersecurity incidents, with 71% of attacks linked to organized black-hat actors using dark web coordination.
-In 2026, analysts predict ransomware will evolve from data theft into fleet shutdown weapons capable of causing operational paralysis across thousands of vehicles simultaneously.
+In 2025, there were 494 publicly reported automotive cybersecurity incidents — a 39% year-over-year increase and an all-time high.
+Ransomware more than doubled in volume and accounted for 44% of all incidents, with 71% of attacks linked to organized black-hat actors using dark web coordination.
+A striking 61% of incidents had the potential to affect thousands to millions of vehicles simultaneously.

 Major cyber threats affecting AV insurance pricing include: